langer-jaros/learning/code/shell/shell.md

 export -p
 ```

-##### env
+**env**

 The env command can run other commands with modified environments.
-If no command is given, env prints environment variables (i.e., exported variables)
+If no command is given, env prints environment variables (i.e., exported variables).

 #### printenv

-prints environment variables
+Prints environment variables.

 #### LOCAL